GaloisInc/FAW/README.md

 Parsers within the FAW can be configured to automatically extract features from the output of the underlying tool (see, for example, the configuration in this [tutorial section](docs/tutorial-distribution.md#getting-started) or the more comprehensive ones that are part of the PDF distribution).
 These features can be further [filtered and aggregated](filtering-and-discrepancy-analysis) via the Decision DSL to enable automatic decisions of validity.

+## Analysis Sets

+As discussed in the [Corpus](#corpus) section, the FAW executes all parsers and tools on the entire corpus.
+However, it might not always be useful or practical to work with the complete results; instead, it may be convenient to focus on a subset thereof.
+The FAW introduces the concept of *analysis sets* to address this requirement, enabling users to group files and parsers into subsets for visualization and analysis workflows.
+This feature is intended to enhance the user's ability to efficiently explore and analyze data at different granularities within the FAW.

+Analysis sets group together a subset of files in the corpus and a subset of parsers/tools.
+The FAW facilitates the creation, modification, and deletion of analysis sets, and allows seamless switching between them at runtime.
+Upon selecting an analysis set, the FAW gui visualizes the results of the interactions between the set of files and parsers included in the set.
+This includes both the raw feature listings and automatic (validity-related) decisions computed via the decision DSL.

 # Capabilities of the FAW